Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 “Consumers are being boiled alive and, because it’s happening gradually, we don’t notice,” Finn Lützow-Holm Myrstad, director of digital policy at the NCC, tells Do Not Pass Go.
 “This report and video is borne out of the frustration that we’ve felt for so many years and the realization that the current remedies we have are not sufficient.”

-The Consumers Council of Canada confirms they have discussed the report with the NCC.
+The Consumers Council of Canada confirms it has discussed the report with the NCC.
 “The underlying premise of purposefully dis-improved technology and everything being subject to a subscription model is a core 21st century problem, along with all the legacy consumer issues that exist,” says Neil Hartung, a lawyer with the organization.

 Doctorow, for his part, also gets a kick out of the Norwegian group’s take.
 “It’s an honour to have my work cited in this wonderful video,” he tells Do Not Pass Go.
 “This is a fantastic example of what truly great consumer advocacy can be.”